UniversalTourist/gameRanalytics/README.md

 # gameRanalytics
-This repo is created for highly used game analytics key metrics calculation such as DAU, WAU, MAU, retention rate etc.
+This repo is created for highly used game analytics key metrics calculation such as DAU, WAU, MAU, lifetime value calculations etc.

 Pull requests are welcome!